Tatum, Brown propel Celtics past Pistons

 Thompson tied the game again with a three-point play.

-After the teams traded free throws, Theis scored off a Smart feed and the latter converted inside to give Boston a four-point lead.
+After the teams traded free throws, Theis scored off a Smart feed, and then Smith converted inside to give Boston a four-point lead.

 A Grant runner in the lane with 1:35 remaining cut the Celtics’ lead to 117-115.
 Griffin split a pair of free throws and Plumlee knocked down two foul shots with 42.2 seconds remaining to give Detroit the lead.